codeforboston/police-data-trust/docs/src/index.md

 ## Join Us

-If you are interested in volunteering for the Safe Drinking Water Project:
+If you are interested in volunteering for our project:

 - __Join the Slack.__ Say hi and introduce yourself!
 Additionally, the `#police-data-trust` channel has various pinned items that will be of use for getting started.